weakly-informative/BA-MBA/README.md

 # BA-MBA
-Code for "Meta-analysis of Bayesian Analyses"
+Companion code for "Meta-analysis of Bayesian Analyses"